Ramalhoy/TFPexpenditure/README.md

 # TFP calculation

-Notice how I talk about calculation and not estimation, that's deliberate.
-We used as reference Ferreira (2010) "Eficiência e Produtividade Total dos Fatores em
+Notice how we talk about calculation instead of estimation - that's deliberate.
+Cavalcanti Ferreira's article entitled "Eficiência e Produtividade Total dos Fatores em
-Minas Gerais", where the author used the perpetual inventory method for the calculation.
-The Capital series is estimated through recursive methods, Human Capital
+Minas Gerais" was used as reference, where the author used the perpetual inventory method instead of using statistical methods for TFP estimation.
+The Capital series is calculated through recursive methods, Human Capital is given as a mincerian function, therefore getting the inputs was an easy task..